Programmer941/Impartial-AI/README.md

 # Future Improvement
 There are a few ways this can be improved that were discussed when finishing this application:
-* Popups after every _ consecutive specific biases on a subject
+* Popups after every _ consecutive specific biases on a subject.
-* Categorizing biases based on subject / other factors
+* Categorizing biases based on subject / other factors.
 	* Ex: Hershey's says chocolate and sweets are good for you a lot.
 You make this a category and add new biases to existing categories.
 * Probably some more things I'm forgetting!